Samarth2898/telegramBot/README.md

 # telegramBot
-An experiment to simplify routine tasks using the telegram bot
+An experiment to simplify routine tasks using the telegram bot scheduled messages